4strium/romain-mza-portfolio-v2/content/posts/diy-home-assistant.md

 # Functionalities :

-If you want to see how to display live weather on screen via I2C, [click here]().
+* If you want to see how to display live weather on screen via I2C, [click here]().

+* If you want to see how to record sound on microSD card via MAX9814 microphone, [click here]().

+* If you want to see how to display live date and time based on GPS coordinates (to get timezone) on an I2C screen, [click here]().